ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-21-Tensorflow-Seq2Seq2.md

 ---

 ## Introduction
 This post is series of Tensorflow exploring.
 It's personal study note.
+I assume reader should have basic idea about how deep learning works.

+## Coding on Colab

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2OTEzODQ4Ml19
+eyJoaXN0b3J5IjpbLTY3NjEzMDQ4NV19
 -->